Simply typed lambda calculus: Syntax

 where $c$ is a term constant.

-That is, variable reference, abstractions, application, and constant.
 A variable reference $x$ is bound if it is inside of an abstraction binding $x$.
 A term is closed if there are no unbound variables.

 In comparison, the syntax of untyped lambda calculus has no such typing or term constants:

 Whereas in typed lambda calculus every abstraction (i.e. function) must specify the type of its argument.